 Purpose and legal basis for processing

-The Private Healthcare Information Network (PHIN) is the independent government mandated source of information on privately funded care in the UK.
+The Private Healthcare Information Network (PHIN) is the independent government-mandated source of information on privately funded care in the UK.
 As the official ‘information organisation’ under the Competition & Markets Authority (CMA) Private Healthcare Market Investigation Order 2014 (as amended), we are responsible for collecting quality and safety data on privately funded healthcare in the UK, and publishing performance measures through our website.
 We do this in order to help people to choose their care providers.
 Hospitals providing private care are required by law to send us details of each treatment episode.
 This will include Personal Data.

 Data collected from hospitals about patients’ treatment is vital to producing the important measures of healthcare safety and quality that can be found on our website.